melzareix/primegen-web/README.md

 4. Run the generated jar `java -jar PATH_TO_JAR` to start the server.
 5. Modify the `.env` file to meet your environment and preferences.

+By Default The server will be running on http://localhost:7000

+API docs can be found at http://localhost:7000/docs.

 **Compiled fat jar is also available in the releases section**.